jovami/isep-lapr4/docs/us_g002/Glossary.md

 # Exam

-- **Exam** - A formal assessment or evaluation of a student's knowledge or skills in a particular subject or course.
+- **Exam** - A formal assessment or evaluation of a student's knowledge or skills in a course.
+- **FormativeExam** - Similar to an exam, except it should be treated as a training tool for students.
+- **FormativeExamSpecification** - A template used to automatically generate formative exams.
-- **ExamDate** - Refers to both start and end dates of the exam
+- **ExamDate** - Refers to both start and end dates of the exam.
 - **ExamSpecification** - A set of rules and guidelines defined by a teacher that outline the structure, format, and content of an exam.
 - **ExamTitle** - The name or label given to a specific exam as part of the exam specification.